The Importance of Inhibited Glycols

 Market Developer - Dow Glycol Heat Transfer Fluids

-A new contractor was brought in; however, the origin of the fluid still could not be tracked down.
-Faced with an HVAC system running a mysterious fluid of unknown origin and quality, the new contractor called a local Dow distributor for help.
-The only thing the contractor knew for sure was that it wasn't a Dow fluid.
-However, the contractor valued the Dow distributor's experience with glycols.
+The hospital decided to bring in a new contractor; however, the source of the fluid still could not be located.
+Faced with an HVAC system operating on a fluid of unknown derivation and quality, the new contractor contacted a nearby Dow distributor for assistance.
+The contractor knew the fluid was not a Dow product but valued the distributor's extensive knowledge and experience of propylene glycols and their various applications.

-The Dow distributor sent a fluid sample to Dow's Thermal Fluids Testing Laboratory for analysis.
-In a week's time, the lab sent back a written report stating that the fluid was in poor condition and unable to provide adequate freeze and burst protection.
-In fact, the lab found enough sediment in the sample to confirm that the inhibitor content was virtually depleted.
+The Dow distributor sent a sample of the solution to be analyzed.
+The lab at Dow sent a report back stating that the heat transfer fluid was in critical condition and could not provide proper freeze and burst protection.
+The lab also found enough sediment in the sample to confirm that the inhibitor content was virtually depleted, leaving the system vulnerable to corrosion.

-If left undetected, the remaining straight ethylene glycol and water eventually would have corroded and rusted out the pipes, requiring replacement.
-A potential shutdown of the system was averted.
-All the analysis and reporting were done by Dow free of charge without any promise from the contractor to purchase a Dow fluid.
-Because there was too much scaling and sediment in the piping to allow partial draining and fluid replacement, Dow recommended a complete cleaning of the system and a total fluid change-out.
+If the remaining straight ethylene glycol and water had not been analyzed, the pipes would have rusted out, causing a potential system shutdown.
+Luckily, the situation was averted by simply testing, and all the analyses and reporting were done by Dow free of charge.
+They found too much scaling and sludge accumulation in the piping to allow partial draining and liquid replacement.
+Dow advocated for a complete system cleaning and a total fluid change out.

-Just four years after filling its HVAC system with poorly inhibited ethylene glycol-based fluid, the hospital had been forced to incur the cost of another total fill.
-However, in the three years since DOWTHERM™ SR-1 fluid was put in, no problems have been reported.
-And in light of the confirmed ability of Dow glycol-based fluids to provide effective freeze, burst and corrosion protection for 20 years or more with proper inhibitor maintenance, no problems requiring another unexpected change-out are foreseen.
+Only four years after filling its HVAC system with poorly inhibited solution, the hospital incurred the cost of a complete drain and another total fill.
+However, in the few years since the DOWTHERM™ SR-1 fluid was put in, no problems or corrosion of any kind have been reported.
+Dow glycol-based fluids have proven to provide effective freeze, corrosion, and burst protection for decades with proper inhibitor maintenance, eliminating the concern for unforeseen change outs in the future.

 Why Choose a Dow Heat Transfer Fluid?